CSN's Nevada Promise Scholarship

 - For questions and assistance completing the FAFSA, please email the CSN Financial Aid Office at Contact Us.

-- Students not eligible to complete a 2021-2022 FAFSA must complete must complete and submit the Non-FAFSA Filer Declaration no later than March 1.
+- Students not eligible to complete a 2022-2023 FAFSA must complete and submit the Non-FAFSA Filer Declaration no later than March 1.

 Complete and Report Community Service Hours